infoShare/spring-kafka-perf/README.md

 ### Direct mode

 - Enabled with `kafka.perf.mode=direct`
+- This is the current default in `src/main/resources/application.properties`
 - Uses `KafkaClientsPerfService`
 - Uses raw `KafkaProducer` / `KafkaConsumer` from `org.apache.kafka:kafka-clients`
 - Starts an internal raw-client echo responder for the direct request topic